Arbonne International Logo

 The trademark was distributed by the “The/Studio” community, which the leaders of Arbonne International approached.
 Specialists helped create souvenirs featuring the symbol’s image and patches for promotional materials.
 This contributed to brand recognition.

-The premium brand with a Swiss heritage uses an abstract symbol that resembles a letter from the Native American alphabet as its emblem.
+The premium brand with Swiss heritage uses an abstract symbol resembling a letter from the Native American alphabet as its emblem.
 It resembles a sprout that has hatched because all Arbonne International products are based on herbal ingredients and are positioned as a natural alternative to harmful products.
 Previously, there was a dot above the graphic sign, but now it has been removed – only a dot remains after the inscription.

 Font and Colors